Home » Impacts of Global Warming on the Environment

 Understanding Climate Change - 2007 IPCC Working Group II Report

-IPCC update coming in 2014: Impacts, Adaptation, and Vulnerability
+IPCC update - Climate Change 2014: Impacts, Adaptation, and Vulnerability

-The next major assessment report about the impacts of climate change on the environment and society is scheduled to be released by the Intergovernmental Panel on Climate Change (IPCC) on March 29, 2014.
-We'll provide background and perspective once the report comes out, so stay tuned.
+The latest major assessment report about the impacts of climate change on the environment and society was released by the Intergovernmental Panel on Climate Change (IPCC) on March 29, 2014.
+This 12-minute video from the IPCC provides an overview of the findings.

 AtmosNews Update 2012: Natural variability or global warming?